core-wg/href/draft-ietf-core-href.md

   implementations are free to use any algorithm as long as converting the resulting CRI back to a URI yields an equivalent URI.

+  Note that CRIs are defined to enable implementing conversions from or to URIs analogously to processing URIs into CoAP Options and back, with the exception that item 8 of {{Section 6.4 of -coap}}
+  and item 7 of {{Section 6.5 of -coap}} do not apply to CRI processing.
+  See {{<sp-initial-empty}} in {{the-small-print}} for more details.

 CRI to IRI
 : A CRI can be converted to an IRI by first converting it to a URI as specified in {{cri-to-uri}}, and then converting the URI